bilgetech/postaci/README.md

 config.json is the file you put all of the necessary information.
 You should not add this file to repository since it has credential information and environment specific settings.

-You can use the [config-sample.json](/config-sample.json) and modify it to suit your needs.
+You can use the [config-sample.json](/config-sample.json) modifying it to suit your needs.

 | Field | Type | Description | Required |
 | ----- | ---- | ----------- | -------- |